taylorPat/Documentations/02_cloud-computing/google-cloud-platform.md

 3. Skip

-[!Note] In a real life project you will / should not asign admin permissions.
+> [!CAUTION] In a real life project you will / should not asign admin permissions.

 **Define further roles**